TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Physical Malaysia SIM card delivery in Singapore

-While most data plans usually range from 1-30 days, no eSIM provider can beat the specific number of days available with ICC’s offerings.
-Travelling for 1, 2, 3, 4, 5, 7 days?
-They’ve got fairly-priced packages for you.
-Going to Malaysia for 10, 12, 15, 20, 30 days?
+While most data plans usually range from 1-30 days, few eSIM providers can beat the specific number of days available with ICC’s offerings.
+Travelling for 1, 2, 3, 4, 5, or 7 days?
+They’ve got fairly priced packages for you.
+Going to Malaysia for 10, 12, 15, 20, or 30 days?
 No need to spend more than necessary on a data plan for your travels.

 Type: SIM card